spack/spack/lib/spack/docs/build_systems/intelpackage.rst

          spack spec zlib %intel@18.0.2

    You are right to ask: "Why on earth is that necessary?" [fn9]_.
-   The answer lies in Spack's philosophy of compiler consistency (or perhaps purity).
+   The answer lies in Spack striving for strict compiler consistency.
-   Consider what would happen without the compiler stub being declared:
+   Consider what happens without a pre-declared compiler stub:
    You ask Spack to install a particular version ``intel-parallel-studio@edition.V``.
-Spack will apply an associated compiler spec to concretize your request, and the result will be some ``intel-parallel-studio@edition.V %X``, with ``%X`` referring to the compiler that was formally used in the concretization.
-Naturally, this is not going to be the version that this new package provides, but typically ``%gcc@...`` in a new-ish Spack installation or ``%intel@...`` if you previously configured Intel compilers in Spack.
+Spack will apply an unrelated compiler spec to concretize your request, giving ``intel-parallel-studio@edition.V
+   %X``.
+Naturally, ``%X`` is not going to be the version that this new package provides, but typically ``%gcc@...`` in a default Spack installation or possibly indeed ``%intel@...``, though at a version preceeding ``V``.

-   So far, so good, but a problem arises as soon as you try to use any virtual ``mkl`` or ``mpi`` packages that you would expect to now be provided by ``intel-parallel-studio@edition.V``.
+   The problem comes to the fore as soon as you try to use any virtual ``mkl`` or ``mpi`` packages that you would expect to now be provided by ``intel-parallel-studio@edition.V``.
 Spack will indeed see those virtual packages, but only as being tied to the compiler concretized *at installation*.